In this Blog Post

-Are you one of those people who just don’t want to get up on a morning?
+Are you one of those people who just don't want to get up in the morning?
 Do you constantly find yourself reaching for the snooze button when your alarm goes off on a morning?
 Do you feel groggy and still tired when you do eventually get up?

 What you might not realise is that hitting the snooze button can have a serious impact on your productivity throughout the day.
 This post explains why and what you should be doing about it.

 First, a bit of science.
 When we sleep we go through something called sleep cycles.
 Each cycle lasts in the region of 90 to 110 minutes.
 When we get woken up during one of those cycles, the brainstem arousal system (the part of the brain that deals with basic physical functioning) is activated immediately.
 This means that you can at least move.
 But, the prefrontal cortex (the part that deals with decision making and self-control) takes a little bit of catching up.
 In fact, it can take around 30 minutes but in some cases, it can takes hours.